Controlling seizures: key to epilepsy treatment

-Seizures happen when abnormal electrical activity in the brain causes momentary changes in awareness, movement, speech, vision and behavior.
+The telltale sign of epilepsy is repeated seizures, which happen when abnormal electrical activity in the brain causes momentary changes in awareness, movement, speech, vision and behavior.
 Seizures can be partial (affecting only part of the brain and body) or generalized (involving the entire brain surface and body).

-Epilepsy is a condition in which a person has repeated seizures.
 In the United States, more than 300,000 kids under age 15 have epilepsy.
 About 90,000 of them experience seizures that are difficult to control.

 - Tuberous sclerosis complex — A genetic disorder that causes tumors to form in many different organs, primarily in the brain, heart, eye, skin, kidneys and lungs

 - Chromosome 15 abnormalities — A change in certain genes that has been linked to epilepsy and intellectual disabilities

 Treatment for epilepsy focuses on seizure prevention and can include medication, surgery, or a special diet.

 The first line of treatment is seizure-preventing drugs.
 Different drugs control different types of seizures, and a medication that helps one person may not be effective for someone else.
 Whenever possible, doctors try to control seizures with just one drug.
 If seizures are not controlled after trying two different medications, surgery evaluation should be considered.